Walt Szot: Professional career

-Chicago Cardinals

-Szot was selected by the Chicago Cardinals with the 176th pick in the 1944 NFL Draft.
+Szot was selected by the Chicago Cardinals with the 176th pick in the 1944 NFL draft.
 He played in 33 games, starting one, for the Cardinals from 1946 to 1948.

-Pittsburgh Steelers

-Szot played in 23, starting two, for the Pittsburgh Steelers from 1949 to 1950.
+Szot played in 23 games, starting two, for the Pittsburgh Steelers from 1949 to 1950.

 Personal life

 Szot served in the United States Marine Corps for three years during World War II prior to joining the Chicago Cardinals.
 In 1951, Szot, a Marine reservist, was recalled to active duty during the Korean War.